Frequently Asked Questions

 Why are female koi more valued?

-While male koi tend to have more vibrant and perfect patterns, however they lack the sheer size compared to their female counterparts.
+While male koi tend to have more vibrant and perfect patterns, they lack the sheer size compared to their female counterparts.
 However, this is not so much of an issue unless you are aiming to win a grand championship prize in Japan.

 How long do koi live?

 Koi or Cyprinus carpio can live as low at 15-25 years and as high as 100-200 years.
 We are not entirely sure on the criteria needed to the path of an ancient 200 year old koi.
-But if kept in properly filtered clean water and given good diet, your koi will likely live a long healthy life.
+But if kept in properly filtered clean water and given good diet, your koi will likely live a considerably long and healthy life.

 What do koi eat?